Consciousness, science, brain and mind

 The current debate on consciousness

-In his book published in 1997, The Mystery of Consciousness, the American philosopher John Rogers Searle, born in 1932, presented in these terms a synthetic picture of the then prevailing positions, in the academic world, about the nature of consciousness and its relation to the functioning of the brain: «Traditionally in the philosophy of mind there is supposed to be a basic distinction between dualists, who think there are two fundamentally different kinds of phenomena in the world, minds and bodies, and monists, who think thata the world is made of only one kind of stuff.
+In his book published in 1997, The Mystery of Consciousness, the American philosopher John Rogers Searle, born in 1932, presented in these terms a synthetic picture of the then prevailing positions, in the academic world, about the nature of consciousness and its relation to the brain functioning: «Traditionally in the philosophy of mind there is supposed to be a basic distinction between dualists, who think there are two fundamentally different kinds of phenomena in the world, minds and bodies, and monists, who think that the world is made of only one kind of stuff.
 Dualists divide into “substance dualists," who think that "mind" and "body" name two kinds of substances, and "property dualists," who think "mental" and "physical" name different kinds of properties or features in a way that enables the same substance – a human being, for example – to have both kinds of properties at once.
 Monists in turn divide into idealists, who think everything is ultimately mental, and materialists, who think everything is ultimately physical or material».

 «I suppose most people in our civilization accept some kind of dualism.
 They think they have both a mind and a body.
 But that is emphatically not the current view among the professionals in philosophy, psychology, artificial intelligence, neurobiology, and cognitive science.
 Most of the people who work in these fields accept some version of materialism, because they believe that it is the only philosophy consistent with our contemporary scientific worldview .
 There are a few property dualists, such as Thomas Nagel and Colin McGinn, but the only substance dualists I know of are those who have a religious commitment to the existence of a soul, such as the late Sir John Eccles.
-But materialists have a problem: once you have described alla the material facts in the world, you still seem to have a lot of mental phenomena left over.
+But materialists have a problem: once you have described all the material facts in the world, you still seem to have a lot of mental phenomena left over.
 Once you have described the facts about my body and my brain, for example, you still seem to have a lot of facts left over about my beliefs, desires, pains, etc. Materialists typically think they have to get rid of these mental facts by reducing them to material phenomena or by showing that they don't really exist at all.
 The history of philosophy of mind over the past one hundred years has been in large part an attempt to get rid of the mental by showing that no mental phenomena exist over and above physical phenomena».

-The almost religious implications of the materialistic conception
+The fideistic implications of the materialistic conception

 «It is a fascinating study to try to trace these efforts, because tipically their motives are hidden.
 The materialist philosopher purports to offer an analysis of the mental, but his or her hidden agenda is to get rid of the mental.
-The aim is to describe the world in materialist terms without saying anything about the mind that does not obviously false.
+The aim is to describe the world in materialist terms without saying anything about the mind that is not obviously false.
 That is not an easy thing to do.
 It sounds too implausible to say right out that pains and beliefs and desires don't exist, though some philosophers have said that.
 The more common materialist move is to say, yes, mental states really do exist, but they are not something in addition to physical phenomena; rather they can be reduced to, and are forms of, physical states».

 Further on, in the final chapter of his book, Searle pointed out that: «The enormous outpouring of letters that my original articles elicited... reveals that problems of the mind and consciousness are regarded with a passion that is unlike that felt for most other scientific and philosophical issues.
 The intensity of feeling borders on the religious and the political.
 It matters desperately to people what sort of solution we get to the problems that I have been discussing in this book.
 Oddly enough I have encountered more passion from adherents of the computational theory of the mind than from adherents of traditional religious doctrines of the soul.
 Some computationalists invest an almost religious intensity into their faith that our deepest problems about the mind will have a computational solution.
 Many people apparently believe that somehow or other, unless we are proven to be computers, something terribly important will be lost.
 I am not sure I understand the source of the intensity of these feelings.
 Roger Penrose also remarks that when he attempted to refute the computational view of the mind his arguments were met with howls of outrage.
 My guess is that these strong feelings may come from the conviction of many people that computers provide the basis of a new sort of civilization – a new way of giving meaning to our lives, a new way of understanding ourselves.
-The computer seems to provide, at last, a way of explaining ourselves that is in accord with the scientific worldview and, perhaps most important, The computational theory of the mind expresses a certain technological will to power».
+The computer seems to provide, at last, a way of explaining ourselves that is in accord with the scientific worldview, and perhaps most important, The computational theory of the mind expresses a certain technological will to power».

 Consciousness as a scientific problem

 When the debate on a certain phenomenon shows philosophical connotations characterized by the prevalence of speculative theoretical arguments, which produce contrasting or conflicting positions, there is obviously a lack of scientific knowledge of the phenomenon itself: so it was for consciousness at the time when Searle published his book.
-However, the interest in consciousness was ever more alive.
-In 1997, Searle had to recognize that: «Twenty years or so ago, when I first became interested seriously in these questions, most people in the neurosciences did not regard consciousness as a genuine scientific question at all.
+However, the interest in consciousness was increasingly vivid.
+In 1997, Searle observed that: «Twenty years or so ago, when I first became interested seriously in these questions, most people in the neurosciences did not regard consciousness as a genuine scientific question at all.
 Most people simply ignored it, but if pressed, I believe they would have said that science with its objectivity could not deal with subjective states.
 A fairly typical attitude was expressed ironically by the University of California, San Francisco, neuroscientist Benjamin Libet, when he told me that in the neurosciences, "It is okay to be interested in consciousness, but get tenure first."
 Of course, not all neuroscientists have been reluctatnt to tackle the problem.
 There is a tradition going back at least to the work in the first part of the century of the great British physiologist Charles Sherrington, if not earlier, of trying to get a neurobiological account of consciousness, and this has been continued by such prominent recent scientists as Sir John Eccles and Roger Sperry.
 But they have been definitely regarded as mavericks in the field.
 Typical textbooks of brain science to this day have no chapters on consciousness and say very little to suggest that it poses an important scientific problem».

 The brain enigma